 The Board of Regents has adopted the following policies to guide the institutions, System Administration, and special units of the Chancellor's Office in their administration of contracts and sponsored programs.
 The provisions of this policy are intended to address contracts or sponsored programs under proposed agreements that would commit the institution's resources or commit the institution to a specific course of action for work to be carried out in its academic departments, laboratories, or administrative units whether on or off-campus, and contracts or sponsored programs entered into by System Administration or special units of the Chancellor's Office.
 Institutional contracts and sponsored programs must be submitted to the institution's President for approval of the conditions and/or contents of the contract or sponsored program and submitted to the Chancellor's Office for approval of format and signature authority.
 Contract education agreements are not covered by these guidelines.
-Contracts and sponsored programs of System Administration or special units of the Chancellor's Office must be submitted to the Sponsored Projects Office for approval of the conditions and/or contents of the contract or sponsored program and submitted to the Chancellor's Office for approval of forms and signature authority.
+Contracts and sponsored programs of System Administration or special units of the contract or sponsored programs of System Administration or special units of the contract or sponsored program and submitted to the Chancellor's Office for approval of the conditions and/or contents of the contracts and sponsored programs of System Administration or special units of the Chancellor's Office must be submitted to the Sponsored Projects Office for approval of the conditions and/or contents of the contract or sponsored program and submitted to the Chancellor's Office for approval of the conditions and/or contents of the contract or sponsored program and submitted to the Chancellor's Office for approval of the conditions and/or contents of the contract or sponsored program and submitted to the Chancellor's Office for approval of forms and signature authority.